 - UK armed forces card

-You don’t need originals for everything — Barclays accepts certified copies of the death certificate.
-If you’re dealing with multiple organisations simultaneously, it’s worth ordering several certified copies from the register office (each costs £11 in England and Wales, source: gov.uk/order-copy-birth-death-marriage-certificate).
+You don’t need originals for everything – Barclays accepts certified copies of the death certificate.
+If you’re dealing with multiple organisations at the same time, order several certified copies from the register office (each costs £11 in England and Wales; source: gov.uk/order-copy-birth-death-marriage-certificate, verified June 2026).

 What happens to the accounts

-What happens next depends on whether the accounts were held in the deceased’s name alone or jointly with someone else.
+What happens next depends on whether the accounts were held solely in the deceased’s name or jointly with someone else.

 Sole accounts